LOCO Codes: Lexicographically-Ordered Constrained Codes: Introduction

 In this paper, we return to the presentation of lexicographic indexing in \cite{tang_bahl}, and develop the idea in the context of a new family of $\mathcal{T}_x$-constrained codes.
 We call the new codes lexicographically-ordered $\mathcal{T}_x$-constrained codes, or simply LOCO codes.
 Our three most significant contributions are:

 \begin{enumerate} \item We develop a simple rule for encoding and decoding LOCO codes based on lexicographic indexing.
 This rule reduces the encoding-decoding of LOCO codes to low-complexity mapping-demapping between the index of a codeword and the codeword itself.
-We demonstrate that LOCO codes are capacity achieving codes, and that at moderate lengths, they provide a rate gain of up to $10\%$ compared with practical RLL codes that are used to achieve the same goals.
+We demonstrate that LOCO codes are capacity-achieving codes, and that at moderate lengths, they provide a rate gain of up to $10\%$ compared with practical RLL and other $\mathcal{T}_x$-constrained codes that are used to achieve the same goals.

-\item We demonstrate density gains of about $20\%$ in modern MR systems by using a LOCO code to protect only the parity bits of a low-density parity-check (LDPC) code via alleviating ISI.
+\item We demonstrate a density gain of about $20\%$ in modern MR systems by using a LOCO code to protect only the parity bits of a low-density parity-check (LDPC) code via alleviating ISI.
+The density gain of LDPC-LOCO coding compared with same-rate LDPC coding is about $16\%$.
 It is of course possible to protect all the bits of the LDPC code, but our method limits the rate loss.
 Our demonstration uses a modified version of the PR system described in \cite{ahh_bas}, and a spatially-coupled (SC) LDPC code constructed as in \cite{ahh_tit2}.

 \item We prove that the inherent symmetry of LOCO codes makes balancing easy.
 Each message in a balanced LOCO code is represented by two codewords that are the complements of each other.
 Moreover, we show that the rate loss in balancing LOCO codes is minimal, and that this loss tends to zero in the limit, so that balanced LOCO codes achieve the same asymptotic rates as their unbalanced counterparts. \end{enumerate}